tinymce/tinymce-docs/_includes/configuration/selection-toolbar.md

-## selection_toolbar
+## quick_selection_toolbar

-The enables you to specify toolbar items to include in the inlite themes text selection toolbar.
+This option enables you to specify toolbar items to include in the Selection minibar.
 We recommend that you only have formatting related controls in this toolbar but nothing is restricting you to use any of the available [toolbar controls]({{ site.baseurl }}/advanced/editor-control-identifiers/#toolbarcontrols).

 **Type:** `String`